CPernet/ReproducibleQuantitativeDataScience/agentic_coding/create_solution.md

 cp /c/Users/adm-cyril/Downloads/ReproducibleQuantitativeDataScience/provenance/MelsIceCreamHabits.csv /c/Users/adm-cyril/Downloads/MelsIceCream/data.csv
 ```

-# 3. Next we can make a plan
+# 3. Next, make a plan

-Using agent mode and the model you want to make a plan. (you can choose in the chat box among 'gent', 'chat', 'plan').
+Use the plan mode and the model you want (you can choose in the chat box among 'agent', 'chat', 'plan').

 We are using Melanies' ice cream count to fit different regression models.